BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 What occurs is incomprehensible.
 In hyperreality, nature ceases to be a conflicting force and becomes merely an element within the simulation---a floating sign.
 Destruction transforms into a calculated event.
+For example, repeatedly displaying graphs of death tolls gives as the illusion of control.
-Displaying graphs of death tolls repeatedly can be interpreted as an effort to reintegrate death (arguably the greatest contradiction of all) into the simulation.
+It can be seen as an attempt to reintegrate death (arguably the greatest contradiction of all) into the simulation.
 The negative, along with contradictions, is either integrated or discriminated against.
 Wars, natural disasters, and pandemics metamorphose into a spectacle on the television screen, a tourist attraction for our theme park, and are more disastrous than the disaster, more natural than nature---in short, a perfect simulation that surpasses and supplants reality.